firefox-devtools/debugger/packages/devtools-local-toolbox/README.md

 The local toolbox makes it easy to build a developer tool for Firefox, Chrome, and Node.

-[Debugger.html](../../README.md) and [Console.html](https://github.com/jasonlaster/console.html) are a good examples of tools built on top of the toolbox.
+[Debugger.html](../../README.md) and [Console.html](https://github.com/jasonlaster/console.html) are good examples of tools built on top of the toolbox.

 **Features**
 * *Dev Server* - local development environment to run your tool